TerryV8/click-count/docs/docker.md

 We will launch the second Docker container (Web Server) with a link flag to the container launched in Step 1.
 This way, it will be able to talk to the Database Server via the link name.
 This is a generic and portable way of linking the containers together rather than via the networking port that we saw earlier in the series.
 Keep in mind that this chapter covers Linking Containers via the — link flag.
 A new tool Docker Compose is the recommended way moving forward but for this tutorial, I will cover the — link flag only and leave it to the reader to look at Docker Compose.

 Let us begin first by launching the popular NoSQL Data Structure Server Redis.
-Like other software, Redis too has its official Docker image available in the Docker Hub.
+Like other software, Redis has its official Docker image available in the Docker Hub as well.

 First, let us pull down the Redis image via the following command:

 ```console
 $ docker pull redis
 ```
-Next, let us launch a Redis container (named redis1) in detached mode as follows:
+Next, let us launch a Redis container (named redis1) in the detached mode  as follows:

 ```console
 $ docker run -d --name redis1 redis